 Introduces students to philosophical concepts of law and social theory and examines the Australian legal system.
 Key elements of business law (business entities, contracts, negligence and consumer protection) and their implications for firms within the tourism and hospitality industries are examined.
-Aspects of bailment, international law agency, and environmental and planning law that are specifically relevant to tourism and hospitality are also examined.
+Aspects of employment law and bailment that are specifically relevant to tourism and hospitality are also examined.
 Another segment of this unit introduces students to some general principles of business ethics and their application to tourism and hospitality operations.